DNC ads warn voters that GOP wants nationwide abortion ban

 Former Vice President Mike Pence said after the ruling that “we must not rest and must not relent until the sanctity of life is restored to the center of American law in every state in the land.”

-The DNC's ads are promoting what it is calling a “week of action” devoted to defending abortion rights.
-They are also meant to help publicize DefendChoice.org, a website the various Democratic campaign arms created after the Supreme Court ruling.
-The site contains links and information about ways people can voice their opposition — including by joining phone-banking sessions for elections in battleground states or hosting events.
+The DNC’s digital ads are promoting what it is calling a “week of action” devoted to defending abortion rights.

-Tuesday's digital ad buy follows a similar, five-figure digital campaign launched June 29 in which the DNC proclaimed that Republicans “want to go further and ban abortion.
+Tuesday’s digital ad buy and the upcoming TV buy follow a five-figure digital campaign launched June 29 in which the DNC proclaimed that Republicans “want to go further and ban abortion.
 Believe them.”